 - Wash the nappies with half a cup of vinegar and line dry in the sun

-o Only wash affected nappies in vinegar.
-One vinegar wash should be enough to kill the mould spores on the nappies
+- Only wash the affected nappies in vinegar.
+One vinegar wash should be enough to kill the mould spores on the nappies.

 - Wash your nappies more frequently than before

 - Sunning the mould stains should fade the stain but may take some time to disappear

 - Check the washing machine and the rest of the house for any mould spots.
 Remove the mould.
 Our suggestion is to use a 50/50 vinegar and water solution.
 Spray the solution onto the mould and wipe it away.

 We recommend that your avoid strip washing if possible.
 But if you suspect that your nappies are repelling instead of absorbing the urine caused by build up of oils, from such products like fabric softeners, nappy rash treatments etc then a strip wash may be necessary.